INDIGOFERA TINCTORIA (BLUE)

 Indigo ( indigotin, ~2.
-2 ' - biindoline-3,3'dione) is one of the oldest colouring agents known to man, having been found in the wrappings of Egyptian mummies.
+2 ' - biindoline-3,3'dione) is one of the oldest colouring agents known, having been found in the wrappings of Egyptian mummies.
 Its natural sources are 'dyer's woad' (lsatis tinetoria), a plant indigenous to Europe, and the indigo-plant (lndigofera tinctoria or sumatrana), native to India and Java.
-Immediately after harvesting these plants, their leaves and stalks are steeped in water.
-Once fermentation sets in, the indican (2) is hydrolysed to glucose and indoxyl (3).
-The resulting aqueous solution is decanted and aerated to oxidise indoxyl to indigo.
+Immediately after harvesting, the leaves and stalk of the plant are steeped in water.
+Fermentation sets in and indican (2) is hydrolysed to gluco e and indoxyl (3).
+The resulting aqueou olution is decanted and aerated to oxidize indoxyl to indigo.

-Excavation in the Indus valley indicates that Indigo dye has been used in India since its ancient eras.
-The association of Indigo with India is reflected in the Greek word for the dye, Indikón (coming from India).
-The Romans latinised the term to Indicum, which went into the Italian dialect and eventually into English as the word ‘Indigo’.
+Excavation in the Indus valley indicates that indigo dye was used in India since ancient times.
+The association of indigo with India is reflected in the Greek word for the dye, indikón (coming from India).
+The Romans Latinised the term to indicum, which passed into Italian dialect and eventually into English as the word ‘indigo’.
 The dye was also known to ancient civilisations in Mesopotamia, Egypt, Greece, Rome, Britain, Peru, Iran and Africa.
 Indigo was also the foundation of centuries old textile traditions throughout West Africa (Kriger and Connah, 2006).
 Thus indigo is one of the oldest dyes used by mankind.

-Keeping all of this in mind and with continuous R&D, we found new methods for the reduction of natural indigo dyes using natural reducing agents (different from all other researchers & dyers) and also eco-friendly alkalis which were never before used for the Indigo dye reduction purpose.
+Keeping all these in mind, with continuous R&D, we were able to find new solution for the reduction of natural indigo dyes using natural reducing agent (different from all other researchers & dyers) and also eco-friendly alkali which was never tired before for the indigo dye reduction purpose.